-Throughout his entire career, Randy Hafer has focused his practice exclusively on issues related to the construction industry.
-He has been involved in matters all over the United States and internationally on a wide variety of construction projects, including tunnels, wastewater treatment plants, airports, power plants, mass transit systems, mining facilities, bridges and highways, hospitals, office buildings, sports arenas, resort condominiums, universities and schools, manufacturing and processing facilities, and military facilities.
+Throughout his entire 39-year career, Randy Hafer has focused his practice exclusively on issues related to the construction industry.
+He has been involved in matters all over the United States and internationally on a wide variety of construction projects, including power plants (nuclear, conventional, solar, hydro, waste-to-energy), mass transit systems, tunnels, wastewater treatment plants, airports, mining facilities, bridges and highways, hospitals, office buildings, sports arenas, and manufacturing and processing facilities.

-Represented a worldwide supplier of plants, equipment and services for hydropower stations and for the pulp and paper industry in disputes arising from a $2 billion pulp mill project in South America, and involving two separate ICC arbitrations;
+Represented a worldwide supplier of plants, equipment and services for hydropower stations and for the pulp and paper industry in disputes arising from a $2 billion project in Uruguay, and involving two separate ICC arbitrations;

-Represented the design-build-operate-maintain contractor on the $2 billion Tren Urbano mass transit system in San Juan, Puerto Rico– a Federal Transit Administration "demonstration" project, including a substantial ICDR arbitration;
+Represented the design-build-operate-maintain contractor on the $2 billion Tren Urbano mass transit system in San Juan, Puerto Rico– a Federal Transit Administration "demonstration" project, including a substantial ICDR/AAA arbitration;

 Represented the U.S. and Israeli owner/developers in a complex, multiparty AAA arbitration involving construction of a luxury condominium project in Las Vegas.